Pharmacy Technician vs. Medical Records Coding: Which Career is Right for You?

 |Pharmacy technicians make an average of $29,320 and the industry is expected to grow by more than 29 percent through 2020.||Medical records coding and billing experts make an average salary of $34,160 with industry growth projected as high as 28 percent through 2020.|

 Bottom line: Both careers are expected to have above-average growth for the foreseeable future.
 Your decision between the two careers can be based on the best fit for you with regard to education, location and skills.

 Pharm tech vs medical coding: Making your decision

 Now that you have all the information in front of you, take a look at which career is the best fit for your individual skills, personality and lifestyle.
-If you see yourself working hands-on with customers go the route of pharmacy technician; but if you want to stay behind the scenes, medical coding is your calling.
+If you see yourself working hands-on with customers go the route of pharmacy technician; but if you want to stay behind the scenes, medical billing and coding could be your calling.